Typhoon Wayne (1986): Impact

 During its passage of Taiwan, 63 died, 12,000 houses collapsed, and a thousand fishing vessels were wrecked.
 Total damage to the island reached US$360 million (1986 dollars).
 As a result of its consistent variance in track and drifting track, Wayne brought torrential rains through its path to the Philippines, Taiwan, southeastern China, Hainan Island, and Vietnam.
 In Hong Kong, winds gusted to 78 kn at Tate's Cairn.
 During its various passages of Hong Kong, a total of 295 mm of rainfall accumulated at Sai Kung.
 A total of 523.5 mm of rainfall was recorded at Clark Air Force Base in the Philippines.
 Thirty-six perished in the Philippines.
-A total of 490 fatalities (with dozens of casualties in Vietnam), tens of thousands left homeless, and US$399 million (1986 dollars) in damage can be attributed to Typhoon Wayne.
+While the storm itself didn't bring a large amount of rainfall to Vietnam, the damage inflicted was mainly a result of the powerful winds.
+The typhoon caused a considerable loss of life in Vietnam, with reported fatalities ranging from 408 to nearly 450 people, depending on the source.
+A total of 490 fatalities, tens of thousands left homeless, and US$399 million (1986 dollars) in damage can be attributed to Typhoon Wayne.
 Despite its impact on the region and longevity, the name Wayne was not retired from the western Pacific naming list, being used again in 1989.
 At the same time, President Corazon Aquino declared a state of calamity over Northern Luzon.